-Environmental Protection Agency:
+Environmental Protection Authority:

-The Environmental Protection Agency (EPA), created in June 2010, became operational on July 1, 2011.
+The Environmental Protection Authority (EPA), created in June 2010, became operational on July 1, 2011.
 HSNO Act technical and regulatory functions that fell under the Ministry for the Environment, Ministry of Economic Development, and the former Environmental Risk Management Authority have now been brought together and consolidated under the EPA.
 The EPA is now responsible for the following functions which stem from the HSNO Act:

-- Advising the Minister of any matter relating to the purpose of the Act; - Processing applications for approvals; - Making decisions on applications for approvals and setting related controls; - Monitoring and coordinating HSNO compliance and enforcement activities; - Preparing reports for the Minister for the Environment in relation to applications that have been called in by the Minister; - Issuing, amending and revoking group standards for hazardous substances; - Maintaining a register relating to hazardous substances and new organisms; - Participating in the work of international bodies dealing with hazardous substances and new organisms; - Providing technical advice; - Monitoring the implementation of regulations; and, - Supporting the Maori advisory committee.
+- Advising the Minister of any matter relating to the purpose of the Act; - Processing applications for approvals; - Making decisions (by way of appointed decision-making board independent of the staff) on applications for approvals and setting related controls; - Monitoring and coordinating HSNO compliance and enforcement activities; - Preparing reports for the Minister for the Environment in relation to applications that have been called in by the Minister; - Issuing, amending and revoking group standards for hazardous substances; - Maintaining a register relating to hazardous substances and new organisms; - Participating in the work of international bodies dealing with hazardous substances and new organisms; - Providing technical advice; - Monitoring the implementation of regulations; and, - Supporting the Maori advisory committee.